DomosHaidou/coderoncode/_posts/2017-03-26-neural-networks-without-a-phd-part2.markdown

 ## Hidden Layers

 The hidden layer(s) is the collection of one or more layers of **artificial neurons** that are in charge of doing the computation, transforming the inputs into something the output layer can use.
-In order to understand what happens inside this hiddenn layer, we need to first understand the concept of emergence:
+In order to understand what happens inside this hidden layer, we need to first understand the concept of emergence:

 > In philosophy, systems theory, science, and art, emergence is a phenomenon whereby larger entities arise through interactions among smaller or simpler entities such that the larger entities exhibit properties the smaller/simpler entities do not exhibit.
 > -- [Wikipedia](https://en.wikipedia.org/wiki/Emergence)